ad1it/Devops/Readme.md

 Hello my name is Aditya Bhagat.
-I study in IIITV and.
+I study in IIITV and so.